5G Standalone - which devices and UK networks are using it?

 Your phone will seamlessly switch between 5G Standalone, 5G Non-Standalone, and 4G coverage according to what’s available where you are.

-What about Three and EE?
+What about Three?

 Which devices support 5G Standalone?